Skip Navigation LinksHomeProgrammesApplied ScienceBachelor of Applied Science (Laboratory Science) (Level 7)

 • Research – data collection, analysis and reporting

-Apply your knowledge and practical skills in the area of both laboratory practice and research to an investigation in your chosen field/topic.
-The course will cover:
+Apply your knowledge and practical skills in the area of both laboratory practice and research to an investigation in your chose field/topic.

 • Industry relevant project